prashantsmore/xtreamteam/README.md

 The product is an open source using MIT licensed and it is called Supply Line Food.

 ### Far Vision<br>
- Build a product to distribute food in underdeveloped countries.
+ Build a solution to distribute food in underdeveloped countries.

 ### Near Vision Create an app that will build a basic framework for the far vision
-    - Allow beneficiaries to sign up and receive an ID in the system and use QR Code technology to identify themselves in the system.
-    - Allow donors to donate money to the organization.
-    - Allow the Non-Profit organization to assign the money to each beneficiary.
+Create web app that connect donors, non-profit orgs, vendors and families in need using QRCode technology.

 ### Stake Holders: